 Brewton-Parker College accepts credits from all non-traditional sources recognized by the American Council on Education [ACE] and follows ACE recommendations in assigning credit hours.
 Non-traditional credit will not be assigned a grade equivalent and thus will not factor into the GPA.
 Examples of non-traditional credit accepted under ACE recommendations are AP, CLEP, DSST, military training and experience, and corporate training programs that have been ACE-evaluated.
 For further information on ACE and specific recommendations, call the Office of the Registrar.
+Brewton-Parker accepts IB credit for scores of 4 or higher in the Higher Level Program.

-The College may also award credit for the successful completion of the IB secondary school program based on evaluation of the course syllabi and exam scores by a Brewton-Parker College faculty representative.
 Credit for post-secondary study from a school outside the US is based on an evaluation by either a Brewton-Parker College evaluator or a NACE-approved evaluation service.
 For information on approved evaluation services, go to www.naces.org or call the Office of the Registrar.